duetds/date-picker/README.md

 ## Installation

 Before moving further, please make sure you have [Node.js](https://nodejs.org/en/) installed on your machine.
 You can install the latest version through [their website](https://nodejs.org/en/).
-If you’re planning on using Duet Components in a project that doesn’t yet use [Node Package Manager](https://www.npmjs.com), you’ll have to first create a [package.json](https://docs.npmjs.com/files/package.json) file.
+If you’re planning on using Duet Date Picker in a project that doesn’t yet use [Node Package Manager](https://www.npmjs.com), you’ll have to first create a [package.json](https://docs.npmjs.com/files/package.json) file.
 To do so, run <code>npm init</code> and follow the steps provided.

 Once finished, you can install Duet Date Picker by running: